onera/Cassiopee/Post/doc/source/Post_IBM.rst

     :type order: integer
     :param Sref: reference surface area
     :type Sref: float or None
-    :param famZones: name of familys for which IBM data is extracted
+    :param famZones: name of families of immersed boundaries on whih loads are computed
     :type famZones: list of strings or None
     :return: tree with the solution at the IB and the viscous and pressure loads